 KITCHENAID AGREEMENT.
 On September 29, 2000, the Company entered into a licensing agreement with Whirlpool Corporation.
 The agreement allows the Company to design, manufacture and market an extensive range of kitchen utensils, barbecue items and pantryware products under the KitchenAid(R) brand name.
-Shipments of products by the Company under the KitchenAid(R) name began in the second guarter of 2001.
+Shipments of products by the Company under the KitchenAid(R) name began in the second quarter of 2001.

 On January 1, 2002, the licensing agreement between the Company and Whirlpool Corporation was amended expanding the covered products to include bakeware and baking related products.
 A second amendment to the licensing agreement was entered into effective August 1, 2003, which extended the term of the agreement through December 31, 2007 and further expanded the covered products to include kitchen cutlery.
-A third amendment to the licensing agreement was entered into effective August 1, 2005, which extended the term of the agreement through December 31, 2007, which extended the term of the agreement through December 31, 2009, which extended the term of the agreement through pantryware and spices.
+A third amendment to the licensing agreement was entered into effective August 1, 2005, which extended the term of the agreement through December 31, 2009 and further expanded the covered products to include sinkware, pantryware and spices.